 Tonight's latest run of the extended models paints a two-week downtime for tornadic storm potential on the Great Plains, with the first sign of a western trough showing up only on the 16th day of the GFS output.
 That's a long way out to affect any of our plans, however, the models have been quite consistent in keeping things quiet in the Plains for the bulk of mid-May.
 This is nothing to be concerned about, as our chase standby period runs until June 15.
 Looking back at climatology, it is extremely rare for there to be no fewer than a handful of excellent tornado days in late May and early June.

-However, after 2006's meager setups that took us as far north as Bismarck, ND in search of anything to expedition, I've considered another option if the rest of the season ends up being just as bone-dry for tornadoes as 2006: an east-of-the-Mississippi weather expedition.
+However, after 2006's meager setups that took us as far north as Bismarck, ND in search of anything to cover, I've considered another option if the rest of the season ends up being just as bone-dry for tornadoes as 2006: an east-of-the-Mississippi weather expedition.
 Here's the deal.
 A 2006-like late May/early June would provide us with little more than some lightning and hail photo/video opportunities out on the Plains.
 If that's all we could expect to see, here's the thing - we can get those types of storms east of the Mississippi!
 There would be no need to drive the extra 500-800 miles to the Plains to see what we could easily get in Ohio, Indiana, Illinois and Kentucky, to name a few locations.
 All the more so if the only storms end up in the Dakotas like they did in 2006.
 In that case, covering the eastern lower Midwest would save us thousands of miles and hundreds in fuel costs to get the same subjects.